 Succeeding with your own channels requires discipline and regularity.
 Our rule of thumb for blogs is two blog posts per week.
 Below that frequency, it is very difficult for your content to move the needle on anything.
 Earned channels forget about you, and you don’t have enough content to keep your paid promotions exciting.

 Paid promotions generally result in fewer conversions than organic sources.
 However, if no one knows who you are, this is a great way to get awareness of your company and brand.
 The effectiveness of your campaign, however, still relies on the quality and value of your content.
-Having many types of content to share is most helpful, so that when someone sees your company repeatedly, they see it for a different piece of content.
+Having many types of content to share is most helpful, so when someone sees your company repeatedly, they see it for a different piece of content.
 This projects an image of authority that is based on reality.